 Despite international will behind the United Nations Sustainable Development Goals (SDGs), challenges remain in terms of achieving the ambitions set out in SDG 7: Ensure access to affordable, reliable, sustainable and modern energy for all.
 Lack of access to a reliable energy sources is the primary barrier towards growth for many African businesses and economic sectors.

-In response to these energy access challenges, this project is funded with UK aid from the UK government through the provision of up to £100 million to the Transforming Energy Access (TEA) programme.
+In response to these energy access challenges, UK aid from the UK government through is providing of up to £100 million to the Transforming Energy Access (TEA) programme.

 Enabling African Cities for Transformative Energy Access (ENACT) is a new project within the TEA programme.
 This three-year project, which began in July 2020, is managed by The Carbon Trust and delivered by ICLEI Africa, with support from Energy 4 Impact.
 ENACT will work with local governments to create an enabling environment to provide adequate, safe, reliable, clean and affordable forms of energy to the urban poor residing in Kampala and Freetown.